PARALOGISM

 — Identify the middle term, the major term, and the minor term.

-— Determine the quantity and quality of the premises and conclusion.
+— Determine the quantity and quality of the premises and the conclusion.

 — Identify the distribution of terms.

 — Check the organization of the distribution of terms: check that the middle term is distributed at least once.
-If the major term or the minor term is distributed in the conclusion, make sure that they are also distributed in the premises; etc.
+If the major term or the minor term is distributed in the conclusion, ensure that it is also distributed in the premises and so on.

-The data of the premises having thus been plotted on the diagram, the result can be compared with what the conclusion asserts, the diagram shows whether the syllogism is or is not valid.
+Once the data from the premises is plotted on the diagram, the result can be compared with what the conclusion.
+The diagram shows whether the syllogism is or is not valid.

 The three intersecting circles represent the rich (R), the poets (P) and the arrogant (A), respectively.